Can You Make Money on Upwork? Stories From 17 Freelancers

 Is it really possible to make money on Upwork?

-As a freelancer on Upwork, you get to set your own rates and decide what you want to charge clients for each project.
-First, you’ll need to sign up for an account, create a profile that markets your skills and explains to clients what you do best, and then you can start submitting proposals to bid on projects that fit your skills and background.
+As a freelancer on Upwork, you can set your own rates and decide what you want to charge clients for each project.
+First, you’ll need to sign up for an account and create a profile that markets your skills and explains to clients what you do best.
+Then, you can submit proposals to bid on projects that fit your skills and background.

 “I didn't know that what I'm earning right now was even possible.
 Once you land your first client, I mean, the sky’s the limit.
 You have several opportunities out there, and it's just up to you to reach out, and it will change your life.
 I had never been in this position before, and Upwork has made it possible for me.
 I never ever thought in a million years what I earn in a week or less is what I used to make in a month.
 It's unbelievable.
 If I could do it, anyone out there can, once they're determined and they're consistent."

 You can find out what freelancers on Upwork make by searching for talent yourself.
 Type the skill you’re interested in, and you’ll see a list of available freelancers.
-You’ll be able to see each freelancer’s hourly rate and what they’ve earned so far on the platform (unless they’ve upgraded to Freelancer Plus and chosen to hide their earnings).
+You’ll be able to see each freelancer’s hourly rate and what they’ve earned so far on the platform.
+This information may not be available if they’ve upgraded to Freelancer Plus and chosen to hide their earnings.
 If you click on their profile, you’ll also be able to see how many jobs and hours they’ve worked through Upwork.

 Average freelancer hourly rates vary depending on each skill’s demand and the freelancer’s level of experience.
 Clients will typically pay for expertise.
-You can research average hourly rate ranges by skill to give you an idea of what you could charge clients.
+You can research average hourly rate ranges by skill to get an idea of what you could charge clients.

-The short answer: Yes, the opportunities to make money are real, but it takes commitment
+The short answer: Yes, the opportunities are real, but they aren’t automatic

 “I didn't think I'd be able to earn as much as I earned in an office job, but now I'm earning double what I used to earn.”